buildthenmarket/buildthenmarket/README.md

 In Business for 8 years, BUILD then MARKET was officially launched on February 1st, 2016.

-Projects created during that time:
+Active Projects:

-- 3 Android/iOS Apps
+- 1 Android/iOS App
 - 7 Uniquely Branded Websites
-- Over 35 Client Websites
+- 5 Client Websites

 # Specialized Proficiencies